MaWoe/liskov-and-abstract-factory/README.md

 > ... the abstract factory pattern [...] provides a way to create families of related objects without imposing their concrete classes, by encapsulating a group of individual factories that have a common theme without specifying their concrete classes.

 In the case of the setup outlined above our family consists of the data provider, the data holder and the data serializer.
-The family members share a "common theme".
+The family members share a "common theme" namely the public properties of the data holder that need to be populated by the data provider and serialized by the serializer afterward.

 Now about concrete implementations of that abstract factory:

 A concrete factory - let's call it `BlueFactory` - creates a `BlueDataHolder`, `BlueDataProvider` and a `BlueDataSerializer`.
 The `BlueDataProvider` contains a set of public properties: